Line of vision

 Frequently asked questions

-- Under EU type approval regulations all cars registered since 1998 must have a minimum light transparency of 70% on the windscreen and front side windows.
+- Under EU type-approval regulations, all newly manufactured vehicles must have a minimum light transparency of 70% on the windscreen and front side windows.

 Darkening a vehicle’s windscreen more than this or increasing the size of a vehicle’s sunblock would be illegal.
-For further information see NCT Manual.
+For further information, see NCT Testers' Manual.

 - Under Irish Road Traffic regulations, the driver must always have a view to the front and side of the vehicle necessary to enable them to drive safely.
 Heavily tinted windows present a significant safety hazard for vehicle drivers and their occupants.
 Visibility is greatly reduced, particularly at night-time or times of low light, and may prevent drivers from seeing other road users or pedestrians.